California snowpack is critically low, signaling another year of devastating drought - KESQ

 It’s a huge nosedive from how this winter started on the West Coast.

 Climatologists were elated in December as they watched the snow pile up that month.
-More than 17 feet of snow fell near Donner Pass in the Sierra Nevada that month and broke decades-old records.
+More than 17 feet of snow fell near Donner Pass in the Sierra Nevada, breaking decades-old records.

 State officials are preparing for water shortages this summer.
 California Gov. Gavin Newsom issued an executive order Monday calling on local water agencies to implement their conservation plans and urging residents to self-monitor water use.
 He directed the State Water Resources Board to consider a ban on watering decorative grass at businesses and institutions, according to a release from his office, but would not include residential lawns or green areas in schools and parks.